A Quick View of Rolfing with Dan Gentry

 If you are in pain and/or have found no relief through medication, physical therapy, or other courses of treatment, Rolfing may be for you!
 Call us today to tell us where you are in your wellness journey, and to figure out how Dan can get you where you would like to be!

 Rolfing is often referred to as “structural integration.”
 It is not simply massage, it is a system of deep manipulation of the connective tissues that aims to restructure the fascia (the sheath of tissue that surrounds a muscle) and relieve physical misalignment.

 You may become more in touch with your body, experience less pain and stress, improve your posture, even release repressed emotions and diminish habitual muscle tension.
 People who have experienced Rolfing often find an improvement in their professional and daily activities.

 For more information and to answer any questions you may have, please give us a call.

 2. Spot-Rolfing or Ten Series?

-Dan will work with you to discover which Rolfing treatment plan is right for you!
-Both plans involve techniques that Dan will use to work on your unique imbalance, working from the point of pain to balance the whole body.
+Dan will work with you to discover which Rolfing plan is right for you!
+Both plans involve techniques that he will use to work on your unique imbalance, working from the point of pain to balance the whole body.

 3. The Benefits of Rolfing